 With your permission, we use your information so we can tell you about the services and products we offer in a more targeted and specific way, including offering you special deals or opportunities.
 You have the choice to receive information by any one or more of:

 - email;

 - text message;

 - post;

-- telephone; or

-- through online advertising.
+- telephone.

 Or you can opt out of specific marketing activity altogether.